Triton Anchor

 Seed Round in 2024

 Found Energy is a renewable energy company focused on transforming aluminum into a renewable energy carrier.
-The company specializes in recovering aluminum waste from landfills and employs a carbon-free process to generate hydrogen on demand, achieving production costs under $0.50 per kilogram.
-This process yields hydrogen with five times the volumetric energy density of liquid hydrogen, making it a viable alternative to fossil fuels.
-By providing a sustainable energy solution, Found Energy aims to support heavy industries in their transition to renewable energy sources while maintaining competitive pricing and energy efficiency.
+The company specializes in recovering aluminum waste from landfills and employs a carbon-free process to produce hydrogen on-demand, achieving production costs below $0.50 per kilogram.
+This innovative approach yields hydrogen with a volumetric energy density five times greater than that of liquid hydrogen.
+By creating a sustainable alternative to fossil fuels, Found Energy aims to empower heavy industries to innovate and expedite their transition to renewable energy solutions, fostering a more sustainable energy landscape without carbon emissions.

 River Otter Renewables